Skip to main content

 Reanna holds a degree in Early Childhood Education, a Postgraduate Diploma in Education, and Early Years Teacher Status, with more than 11 years of experience.
 Reanna loves all things admin and, alongside her passion for early years, has a flair for social media too!
 As well as managing administrative aspects behind the scenes, Reanna supports staff across all rooms with training and hands-on help wherever needed.
 Working alongside our management team, she plays a key role in ensuring the continuous development and success of Rooftops.

-Sam Phillips – Deputy Manager
+Sam Phillips – Deputy Manager / SENCo

 Find out more about the staff in the Nurture Nest, Wildflowers and Bloom Room!

 Our menus follow EYFS guidelines for healthy eating, with a focus on sugar-free diets and minimal processed foods, so children receive balanced meals that fuel their growth and development.
-Children are encouraged to set the table, serve themselves, and even help with the washing up, fostering independence from a young age.
+Children are encouraged to set the table, serve themselves, and even sometimes help with the washing up, fostering independence from a young age.
 Mealtimes are also a social experience, with all children sitting together, chatting, and enjoying time with their friends, helping to develop excellent social skills.

 We encourage children to stay hydrated by drinking plenty of water, and we also provide milk.
 Fizzy drinks and squashes are not allowed, and our staff lead by example, always keeping a water bottle to hand.